 Keep Files Safe

-Protecting your valuable donor, client, and project information is made simple with donated security software from top companies like Symantec and Bitdefender:
+Protecting your valuable donor, client, and project information is made simple with donated security software from top companies like Bitdefender and Symantec:

-Norton AntiVirus for Windows and Bitdefender Antivirus for Mac guard against botnets, viruses, worms, Trojan horses, rootkits, and spyware and scan all existing, incoming, and outgoing data, including email attachments and cookies.
-Both block threats from installing themselves and include built-in recovery tools for badly infected computers.
+Bitdefender Antivirus for Mac guards against botnets, viruses, worms, Trojan horses, rootkits, and spyware and scan all existing, incoming, and outgoing data, including email attachments and cookies.
+It blocks threats from installing themselves and includes built-in recovery tools for badly infected computers.

-Norton Internet Security and Bitdefender Internet Security offer all of the features and protection of AntiVirus but add anti-phishing, anti-spam, and anti-intrusion firewalls.
-Both guard against adware, hackers, unwanted email, and unsafe search results and protect against websites that try to trick you into divulging personal information.
+Bitdefender Internet Security offers all of the features and protection of Antivirus but adds anti-phishing, anti-spam, and anti-intrusion firewalls.
+It guards against adware, hackers, unwanted email, and unsafe search results and protects against websites that try to trick you into divulging personal information.

-TechSoup's Keep Systems Secure page is a good place to browse all of TechSoup's security resources and donated products.
+TechSoup's Security page is a good place to browse all of TechSoup's security resources and donated products.

 Share Documents with Anyone, Anywhere